andtorg/binobs/README.md

 are saved.
 The actual path may vary according to the operative system.
 For instance, on an Ubuntu Linux distribution it is /usr/share/stellarium/scripts.

 Please feel free to report any issue.
-Any suggestions are welcomed.
+Any suggestions are welcome.

 Clear skies.